 - 8.1.
 "Tuition and mandatory fees" means the quarter, semester or term charges imposed by a state institution of higher education upon all students as a required condition of enrollment. - 8.1.a.
 For purposes of this rule, West Virginia University's undergraduate health sciences students shall be treated as paying the same amount of tuition and mandatory fees as all other West Virginia University undergraduate students. - 8.1.b.
 West Virginia University, Potomac State College of West Virginia University and West Virginia University Institute of Technology are considered separate institutions for purposes of determining tuition rates. - 8.2.
-Students awarded a PROMISE Scholarship shall receive an award equal to the lesser of \$4,750 or the actual tuition and mandatory fee charges for resident students at the institution. - 8.3.
-Awards may be made for summer school.
-To be eligible for a summer award, a student must be academically eligible for scholarship continuation at the end of the spring semester preceding the summer that assistance is requested.
-Any summer award under this provision is dependent upon the availability of funds as determined by the Commission. - 8.3.a.
-Priority for summer awards will be based on class rank with the highest priority given to students closest to graduation. - 8.3.b.
-Students, other than those graduating at the end of the summer term of enrollment, must be enrolled for at least 12 credit hours unless granted a waiver of the full-time requirement by the Commission. - 8.3.c.
-A summer award counts as a semester of utilization toward the maximum number of available semesters. - 8.4.
+8.1.
+Students awarded a Recipients of a PROMISE Scholarship shall receive an award equal to the lesser of \$4,750 or the actual amount of tuition and mandatory fees charges for resident students at the home institution or an amount determined by the Commission based on the availability of adequate funding; Provided, That in no event shall the amount of the award be greater than the actual cost of tuition and mandatory fees charged by the home institution. - 8.3.
+8.2.
+The Commission may Aawards may be made PROMISE for summer school.
+To be eligible for

+- a summer award, a student must an applicant shall be academically eligible for scholarship PROMISE continuation at the end of the spring semester preceding the summer that assistance is requested term for which the applicant is applying.
+Any summer award under this provision section is dependent upon the availability of funds as determined by the Commission. - 8.3.a.
+8.2.1.
+Priority for summer awards will shall be based on class rank, with the highest priority given to students recipients closest to graduation. - 8.3.b.
+8.2.2.
+Students Recipients, other than those graduating at the end of the summer term of enrollment, must shall be enrolled for at least 12 credit hours unless granted the Commission grants a waiver of the full-time requirement by the Commission. - 8.3.e.
+8.2.3.
+A summer award counts as a semester of utilization toward the maximum number of available semesters. - 8.2.
 Only full-time, first-year students may receive initial awards.
-Students already enrolled at a higher education institution are not eligible to apply for a PROMISE award except as outlined in Section 2.1.g.1.
+Students already enrolled at a higher education institution are not eligible to apply for a PROMISE award-except as outlined in Section 2.1.g.1. - 8.3.

-8.5.
 If the Commission determines that adequate funds are available it may make PROMISE awards greater than \$4,750, but not in excess of actual resident tuition and mandatory fees.